MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-alerts-dashboard-get-started.md

 - Licensing for the DLP alerts management dashboard
 - Licensing for alert configuration options
-- Roles
+- Required roles

 ### Licensing for the DLP alert management dashboard

 All eligible tenants for DLP can access the DLP alert management dashboard.
-To get started, you should be eligible for Microsoft Purview DLP for Exchange Online, SharePoint Online, and OneDrive for Business.
+To get started, you should be eligible for Microsoft Purview DLP for Exchange, SharePoint, and OneDrive.
 For more information about the licensing requirements for DLP, see [Which licenses provide the rights for a user to benefit from the service?](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#which-licenses-provide-the-rights-for-a-user-to-benefit-from-the-service-16).

 Customers who use [Endpoint DLP](endpoint-dlp-learn-about.md) who are eligible for [Teams DLP](dlp-microsoft-teams.md) will see their endpoint DLP policy alerts and Teams DLP policy alerts in the DLP alert management dashboard.